ABC Books

 Homework Study Hall

-Startled by the number of failing grades his students were receiving, principal David Chambers made making up missed work a mandatory activity.
-The policy has raised students' GPAs and improved teacher morale.
+Startled by his students' failing grades, one principal made making up missed work a mandatory activity.
+The policy raised student GPAs and improved teacher morale.
 Could it work for your school?

 100th Day of School Celebration